john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### The Algorithm

-1) create a solution for each starting position
+1) create a possible solution for each neighbor of the starting position
-2) loop through each solution, and find the neighbors of the last element
+2) find the neighbors of the last element in each solution, branches create new solutions
-3) a solution reaches the end or a dead end when we mark it by appending a None.
+3) repeat step 2 until you al solutions hit dead ends or reach the end
-4) clean-up solutions
+4) remove all dead end solutions

 ###### Results